euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 in double precision (with 52 bits mantissa) looks over-sized  and the 24 bits of mantissa of single precision float looks better adapted (with no drop of precision).
-Moreover, GPU devices provide much more computing power in single precision than in double, this factor varies from 2 on high-end professional GPU like Nvida Tesla to 24 on most consumer grade devices.
+Moreover, GPU devices provide much more computing power in single precision than in double, this factor varies from 2 on high-end professional GPU like Nvidia Tesla to 24 on most consumer grade devices.

-When using OpenCL for the GPU we used a compensated arithmetic (or Kahan_summation), to reduce the error accumulation in the histogram summation (at the cost of more operations to be done).
+When using [OpenCL]_ for the GPU we used a compensated arithmetic (or [Kahan]_ summation), to reduce the error accumulation in the histogram summation (at the cost of more operations to be done).
 This allows accurate results to be obtained on cheap hardware that performs calculations in single precision floating-point arithmetic (32 bits) which are available on consumer grade graphic cards.